jimmoffitt/RuleChecker/rule_scan.md

 ##Other notes

+Removing explicit ANDs and creating "corrected" rules is pretty straightforward.
+All you need to do is remove them from the rule value.

+Handling cases of missing (or missed applied) parentheses and quotes is more complicated.
+Where should the added (or moved) items be placed?

+A starting point is a 'trial and error' process.
+Corrected rule candidates could be tested against a short search period and matched activities compared.

 ### Missing parentheses

 Lack of parentheses when both ANDs and ORs are used are suspect.
 When only ORs or only ANDs then paratheses have no effect.